dotnet/arcade/Documentation/Policy/PowershellBestPractices.md

 # PowerShell Scripting Best Practices

-Arcade uses a lot of PowerShell scripts.
 This document is intended as guidance for how all PowerShell scripts should be written for security, functionality, and consistency.

+To help enforce these rules during your dev process, consider using [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer).
+Each of the sections below contains the rule code for enabling the corresponding check in PSScriptAnalyzer where one exists.
+Additionally, the analyzer is built in as a linter in the [PowerShell VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell).
+We have created a [settings file](/eng/common/PSScriptAnalyzer.psd1) to be used with this linter.

 ## Do not use Invoke-Expression or script blocks built with string concatenation

+*PSScriptAnalyzer Rule: AvoidUsingInvokeExpression*

 Invoke-Expression and non-parameterized script blocks are both vulnerable to injection.